amir141592/Samurai-Project/projects/filter/README.md

 ## Developer Words

-I learned programming for free on the web.
+I learned programming from other developers on the web.
 Now I want to return
-the love to programmers community.
+the love to software developers community.
 I plan to make a free UI kit for
 angular and this package is one of many free packages I will publish on npm.

 ## Contributors